hobovirtual/vault-consumption-report/README.md

 > [!WARNING]
 > **Secret counts may be inflated in Performance Replication environments (pre-2.0 only).**
 >
-> Pre-2.0 usage data sums secrets across all clusters — a secret that exists on both a primary and a PR secondary is counted once per cluster.
+> Pre 2.0 usage data sums secrets across all clusters, a secret that exists on both a primary and a PR secondary is counted once per cluster.
 If you are running multiple clusters with Performance Replication, the totals reported here may be higher than your actual consumption.
-Vault 2.0+ deduplicates secrets across the replication group; upgrading is recommended if this situation applies to your environment.
+Vault 2.x+ deduplicates secrets across the replication group; upgrading is recommended if this situation applies to your environment.

 ---